 During the school exchange, I was impressed that everyone was so polite and the buildings were clean.
 Everyone was very kind and offered me help before I asked.
 However, I was surprised by how small the meals for Japanese students were.

 During the classroom experience, I made corsages in a gardening class.
 Though I specialized in design, I wish I could have done better.
 In Taiwan classes are focused on lectures and theory, but Japanese classes were more orientated towards practical skills and allowed you to actually experience making things, so I enjoyed them.

 The most inconvenient things I found staying in Japan were that a card was required to insert in the television, and there were few channels to watch.
 Also, I did not know that chopsticks were not allowed to be placed on a plate during a meal.

-This trip to Japan was a good experience for as I was able to experience homestay, hiking, and practical lessons, and to gain a better understanding of Japanese etiquette, organization and living environment.
+This trip to Japan was a good experience because I was able to experience homestay, hiking, and practical lessons, and to gain a better understanding of Japanese etiquette, organization, and living environment.